omnivector-solutions/osd-documentation/contributing.rst

 Release process
 ---------------

-The release process is a different process than writing code to add new features or to fix issues.
-Crafting a new release means building a new version of the product and making it available to clients and end users.
+The release process is separated from the development process.
+The development process includes writing code to add features and or fixing issues.
+The release process involves building a new version of the product and making it available to clients and end users.
 Slurm-charms
 ^^^^^^^^^^^^